Ella A. Boole: Women's Christian Temperance Union

 Boole's husband was active in prohibition and temperance activities, in which she joined him.
 Boole joined the Women's Christian Temperance Union (WCTU) in 1883.
 She showed great skill as an organizer of new unions, and became vice-president of the New York state union in 1891.
 After the death of Boole's husband, she was able to support her family through an inheritance from her father and income from her speaking engagements and temperance activities.
 In 1898, she became president of the New York WCTU.
 She held this position until 1925, with the exception of a six-year period when she was corresponding secretary of the Woman's Board of Home Missions of the Presbyterian Church (1903-1909).
 From October 1926 till October 1933, she served as Editor-in-Chief of the National WCTU's organ, The Union Signal.
 One of her key activities was in shifting WCTU work away from its emphasis on collecting petitions, and towards direct lobbying of legislators.

+She was a member of the middle division of the Flying Squadron which toured the country in the interest of Prohibition in 1914.
+She was one of the two women on the squadron, the other being Culla Johnson Vayhinger.